Return to the Blue Lagoon: Plot

-Background and production
+Production

-A sequel to the 1980 film version of The Blue Lagoon has been in the works since at least 1982; however, a battle over the rights to the novel between Columbia Pictures and the estate of Henry De Vere Stacpoole, who controlled the rights to the novel outside the United States, (Note: Henry De Vere Stacpoole died in 1951 and the copyright to his work including The Blue Lagoon only expired on December 31, 2021 in the country of first publishing, Great Britain.) delayed the development of a sequel.
+A sequel to the 1980 film version of The Blue Lagoon had been in the works since at least 1982; however, a battle over the rights to the novel between Columbia Pictures and the estate of Henry de Vere Stacpoole, who controlled the rights to the novel outside the United States, (Note: Henry De Vere Stacpoole died in 1951 and the copyright to his work including The Blue Lagoon only expired on December 31, 2021 in the country of first publishing, Great Britain.) delayed the development of a sequel.
 Because of this, the project remained in limbo until December 1989, when Randal Kleiser told the Long Beach Press-Telegram that the screenplay was nearing completion and photography would begin in 1990.
 However, Kleiser would be unavailable to direct, as he would be in Alaska filming White Fang but intended to act as executive producer in association with Frank Price.
 The film was shot on location in Australia and Taveuni, Fiji.